-- 69% also said AI improves the accuracy of detecting breaches, and 60% said it increases the efficiency of cybersecurity analysts, reducing the time they spend analysing false positives and improving productivity.
+- 69% also said AI improves the accuracy of detecting breaches, and 60% said it increases the efficiency of cybersecurity analysts, reducing the time they spend analyzing false positives and improving productivity.

 Accordingly, almost half (48%) said that budgets for AI in cybersecurity will increase in FY2020 by nearly a third (29%).
 In terms of deployment, 73% are testing use cases for AI in cybersecurity.
-Only one in five organisations used AI pre-2019 but adoption is poised to skyrocket: almost two out of three (63%) organisations plan to deploy AI by 2020 to bolster their defenses.
+Only one in five organizations used AI pre-2019 but adoption is poised to skyrocket: almost two out of three (63%) organizations plan to deploy AI by 2020 to bolster their defenses.

 However, there are significant barriers to implementing AI at scale: The number-one challenge for implementing AI for cybersecurity is a lack of understanding of how to scale use cases from proof of concept to full-scale deployment.
 69% of those surveyed admitted that they struggled in this area.

-Additionally, half of surveyed organisations cited integration challenges with their current infrastructure, data systems, and application landscapes.
-Although the majority of executives say they know what they want to achieve from AI in cybersecurity, only half (54%) have identified the data sets required to operationalise AI algorithms.
+Additionally, half of surveyed organizations cited integration challenges with their current infrastructure, data systems, and application landscapes.
+Although the majority of executives say they know what they want to achieve from AI in cybersecurity, only half (54%) have identified the data sets required to operationalize AI algorithms.

 The report can be downloaded here.